may-bach/Dangai/Dangai Web/public/chapters/prologue/part_2.md

 **???:** YOU ARE THE GUY WHO RAN INTO ME EARLIER AREN'T YOU.

 **Izumi:** Umm.
 I don't know.
-Maybe your mistaking me for someone else?
+Maybe you're mistaking me for someone else?

 **???:** You have the same outfit.